tock/tock/boards/nano33ble/README.md

 active.
 To force the board into bootloader mode, press the button on the board twice in rapid succession.
 You should see the yellow LED pulse on and off.

-At this point you should be able to simply run `make program` in this directory to install a fresh kernel.
+At this point you should be able to simply run `make flash` in this directory to install a fresh kernel.

 ```
-$ make program
+$ make flash
 ```

 You may need to specify the port like so:

 ```
-$ make program PORT=<serial port path>
+$ make flash PORT=<serial port path>
 ```

 ## Programming Applications